amirongit/PyEnumerable/documentation.md

 ## Architecture & Design

-PyEnumerable follows a relatively simple architecture, mainly because there isn't any reason to do otherwise!
+PyEnumerable follows a relatively simple architecture, mainly because there isn't any reason to do otherwise!<br/>
 Extension methods defined by `IEnumerable` interface are grouped by their functionality under protocols located `pyenumerable.protocol` package; The main advantage provided by protocols over ABCs (abstract base classes) is the ability to define overloads w/ different signatures.

 ### Protocols